 Trips and Tours

 Sporting tours are undertaken to a variety of destinations.
-Rugby, Hockey and Netball have toured to both the Southern and Northern Hemisphere on a number of occasions in recent years.
+Rugby, Hockey and Netball have toured to both the Southern and Northern Hemisphere on a number of occasions since 1991.
 In Summer 2014, the 1st XI Cricket team visited Barbados and the 1st XI Hockey and 1st VII Netball toured Malaysia and Singapore.
 The 1st and 2nd XV Rugby squad travelled to Italy for pre-season training in August 2014 and pre-season training trips are also run to venues in the UK each year for both Hockey and Netball.
 In 2017, the 1st XV Rugby and 1st XI Cricket teams undertook our first tour to Sri Lanka and the 1st XI Hockey and 1st VII Netball again toured Malaysia and Singapore.
-The next major overseas tours are scheduled for Summer 2020 when the 1st XV Rugby, 1st XI Hockey and 1st VII Netball teams will tour to a major overseas destination.
-The U13 Cricket, Tennis and Hockey teams are looking forward to touring the Isle of Wight in June 2018.
+The next major overseas tours are scheduled for Summer 2023 when the 1st XV Rugby, 1st XI Hockey and 1st VII Netball teams will tour to a major overseas destination.
+A regular touring destination is the Isle of Wight; our U13 Cricket, Tennis and Hockey teams having visited the island in both summers of 2018 and 2019.